ttu/ttu.github.io/_posts/2023-1-20-mtb-bike-skill-guides.md

 Compilation of mtb skills guides that I've found useful over the years.
 These basic and advanced skills will enhance the enjoyment on trails and on downhill routes.

-Mountain (or trail) biking is not easy.
+Mountain biking (or trail riding) isn’t easy.
 Even with a cycling background, it can take a while to get used to the difficult terrain as required skills are quite different than on the road.

 A good example of difficulty is shown in this video, where former professional road cyclists try out mountain biking for the first time is.
 It is not easy for them either.

 <iframe width="99%" height="350" src="https://www.youtube.com/embed/XchKSsdqIEQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Good guidance is to start with simple steps.
+It’s advisable to start with simple steps.
 Complexity is the enemy of the execution.
 When first simple actions come automatically without thinking too much, add next steps.
 If I try to execute too many new steps, everything will break apart.

 <h2>Pedal and body position</h2>